buildpacks/rfcs/text/0000-app-image-extensions.md

 [summary]: #summary

 This RFC proposes:
-1. An interface between a set of stack images and a platform in order to extend the images
-2. A UX for the pack CLI for extending builders with OS packages
+1. A UX for the pack CLI for extending builders with OS packages
-3. A type of buildpack that runs as the root user
+1. A type of buildpack that runs as the root user

 # Motivation
 [motivation]: #motivation